igorkry/tnt4j-streams/README.md

 #### Transformation Pre-parser

 What is does:
-* applies user defined transformation bean or script code to convert/alter parser input RAW activity data
+* applies user defined transformation bean or script code to convert/alter parser input Raw activity data

 Used configuration properties:
 * `id` - transformation identifier.
 (Optional)